32blit/32blit-sdk/docs/VSCode.md

 }
 ```
 Now, when you want to attach the debugger, run with that configuration and now your breakpoints will be respected 🎉

+### "Unable to determine what CMake generator to use." on Windows
+You may need to run `code` from the VS Developer Command Prompt for CMake Tools to be able to find all of the required build tools.

+### `Shift` + `F5` to run not working when using a Visual Studio kit
+The CMake Visual studio generators may result in the SDL2 DLLs getting copied to the wrong place (DLLs in `build/`, exe in `build/Debug/`).
+You can work around this by adding `"cmake.generator": "NMake Makefiles"` to your settings.json to force the NMake generator instead.